Username of the writer: Adison66

 Hebrews 13:16 – And don’t forget to do good and to share with those in need.
 These are the sacrifices that please God.
 Many people are suffering in the world.
 Some have lost their jobs due to tough economic times.
 Others can hardly feed themselves because most countries are on lockdown to control the virus.
 But God has been merciful enough to you and your family, and it might be time to reach out to your next-door neighbor.
 If you have some extra money, buy some groceries for them, tell them that you pray for them, and they should continue holding on to their faith.
 The truth is that the world has become a cold place where everyone struggles with their cross, but it is your responsibility as a Christian to spread the love of Christ.

 Most importantly, we would like to urge everyone not to be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus (Philippians 4:6-7).

-Now may our Lord Jesus Christ himself and God our Father, who loved us and by his grace gave us eternal comfort and hope, comfort you and strengthen you in every good thing you do and say.
+Now may our Lord Jesus Christ himself and God our Father, who loved us and by his grace gave us eternal comfort and a wonderful hope, comfort you and strengthen you in every good thing you do and say.
 (2 Thessalonians 2:16-17)